 - Handle wide range of administrative tasks including general office support, document tracking and reporting, and record keeping.

 - Participate in committee meetings for DSA events as necessary.

-- Oversee on-site event volunteers and volunteer recognition as needed as pertains to daily activation and programming.
+- Oversee on-site event volunteers and volunteer recognition as needed.

 - Perform other related duties as required.

 - Bachelor Degree in marketing, public relations, business, urban planning or related fields.